Major-Goof/opkh-v3.1/content/people/yllapito.md

 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: people

+# Activate this widget? true/false
+active: true

 # This file represents a page section.
 headless: true

-active: true

 # Order that this section appears on the page.
-weight: 30
+weight: 70

-title: Opiskelijakunnan hallitus
+title: Nettisivun ylläpito

-authors:
-- Admin

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Puheenjohtaja
-  - Varapuheenjohtaja
-  - Taloudenhoitaja
-  - Sihteeri
-  - Viestitätiimi
-  - SLL-vastaava
-  - Tapahtumatiimi
+    - yllapito

-design:
-  show_interests: false
-  show_role: true
-  show_social: true
-  show_organizations: true

 ---